The Daily News (Texas): History

-During the Civil War, the Daily News was briefly published in Houston, after Galveston was occupied by Union forces, but by 1866, it had returned.
+During the Civil War, the Daily News was briefly published in Houston, after Galveston was occupied by Union forces, but it had returned by 1866.

 Alfred Horatio Belo, joined the staff in 1865 and purchased the paper in 1875.
 By 1885, Belo saw the need for a strong independent publication in Dallas, and sent staff there to establish a satellite publication, The Dallas Morning News.
 In 1923, William Lewis Moody Jr., a prominent banker and insurance man purchased the paper from A. H. Belo.
 In 1963 the Moody Foundation chose to sell the paper to William P. Hobby Jr., owner of the Houston Post.
 The Hobbys, who also owned the competing Galveston Tribune, chose to discontinue that publication and convert the Daily News into a daily evening publication.
 In June 1967 Galveston Newspapers Inc., purchased the paper and changed The News to daily morning format.

 On Sunday November 7, 2004, The Daily News absorbed the Texas City Sun, a smaller sister publication that had been founded in 1912 and was based in Texas City, Texas.